 A trainee successfully completing this course will be able to minimize the risk of fire, maintain a state of readiness to respond to emergency situations involving fire and fight & extinguish shipboard fires.

-STCW ADVANCED FIREFIGHTING

-(32 Lecture/Lab Hrs 32 Hrs.
-Total) 2 Credits

-Students demonstrate knowledge and practical application of the basic fire fighting skills required by the U.S. Coast Guard for all persons employed on offshore vessels.
+FALL, WINTER, SPRING sons employed on offshore vessels.
 Skill areas include theory of fire, prevention techniques and response/suppression.
+Prerequisite: MAS 139.

+MAS 144 STCW ADVANCED FIREFIGHTING (36.00 Lecture/Lab Hrs.
+Total)

+Students demonstrate knowledge and practical application of the basic fire fighting skills required by the U.S. Coast Guard for all per-